-In recent times, I’ve been writing a series about some of the world’s small luxury hotel groups, including Airelles, Aman, BVLGARI, Cheval Blanc, Oetker, One&Only, Ritz-Carlton Reserve, etc. One brand that I haven’t covered much is Capella Hotels & Resorts, so in this post, I’d like to take a look at that.
+In recent times, I’ve been writing a series about some of the world’s small luxury hotel groups, including Airelles, Aman, BVLGARI, Cheval Blanc, Oetker, One&Only, Ritz-Carlton Reserve, etc. In this post I’d like to cover Capella Hotels & Resorts — I recently had my first Capella stay, and this is a brand that I’m really impressed by, and that I think might be among the most interesting out there.
+Checking out the other Capella properties is now front-of-mind for me.

 While Capella has a small collection of properties, they’re incredibly high quality, and typically represent among the best hotels in their locales.
-The brand is heavily focused on Asia-Pacific, but we’ll finally see the brand expand beyond that in the next couple of years, and I can’t wait to see how that plays out.
+The brand is heavily focused on Asia-Pacific, but we’ll finally see the brand expand beyond that in next year, and I can’t wait to see how that plays out.
 There’s also even an interesting loyalty program angle to Capella.

 In this post: